gvlproject/HubZero_other_themes/README.md

 ## Module - Welcome

-The Alveo welcome module is used to show the site introduction and splash image.
+The GVL welcome module is used to show the site introduction and splash image.

 To use this module, git export the contents into a directory called mod_alveowelcome and then zip the directory and its contents into the file mod_alveowelcome.